 Mini Motorways also has daily and weekly challenges with exclusive game modifiers to keep content fresh in-between updates.

-Here’s how I would improve the game, or what I wish will come in future updates:
+Here’s how I would improve the game or what I wish to see in future updates:

 In its current state, Mini Motorways is already a fantastic and relaxing game with an excellent presentation, a small price and a lot of content.
 It’s an easy recommendation!